Configuration File Reference

 _structures — Object#

-This key defines which structures are available for Object inputs and Array inputs.
+This key defines which structures are available for Object inputs and Array inputs at a given level of the configuration cascade.

-The following nested keys are available for each input inside _structures:
+The following nested keys are available for each structure inside _structures:

 • style